osama0010/Osama-ei/README.md

 ###

-<p align="left">A Recent CS and ITI Graduate Software Engineer specialized in C#, ASP.NET Core, Entity Framework, Angular and SQL Server.
+<p align="left">A Detail Orienrted Graduate Software Engineer specialized in C#, ASP.NET Core, Entity Framework, Angular and SQL Server.
 Experienced in building Web Applications, RESTful APIs and scalable backend systems using Clean Architecture and SOLID principles, with a focus on performance, security, and clean code.</p>

 ###